bampli/doc/docs/content/posts/tpm.md

 ## Zero Defect Index (zti)

 Considering the product quality, the Productive Time is deducted from the time spent reworking defective products, creating the Zero Defect Time (zti) index.
-At this time, the production system worked fully, with no downtimes, breakdowns, defects, or rework to fix them.
+At this time, the production system worked fully, with no downtime, breakdowns, defects, or rework to fix them.

 ![50 2 7 quality](https://user-images.githubusercontent.com/86032/79464099-0ad6dd00-7fd0-11ea-901d-b8a5f9feec2d.png)